orojas12/heka_api/README.md

 ---

-Get all customers.
+Get all customers:

 > GET  /api/customers

 ---

-Create a new customer.
+Create a new customer:

 > POST  /api/customers